 The Technical Services department is responsible for the ordering, cataloging and processing of all library materials, including books, movies, music and magazines.
 We maintain the bibliographic database that is our library catalog.

-There are 18 desktop computers for patron use.
-Three of these are Catalog PCs, used primarily for searching for materials in our library and surrounding libraries.
+There are 17 desktop computers for patron use.
+Five of these are Catalog PCs, used primarily for searching for materials in our library and surrounding libraries.
 The remaining PCs have internet access and have Microsoft Office installed.
-Two PCs in Youth Services have filtered internet access using Cyberpatrol.
-There is one document/photo scanner available.
-All PCs have DVD burners.
-We do not allow patrons to run their own programs.
+Two PCs in Youth Services have filtered internet access.

 The Youth Services Department offers puzzles, games, audiobooks, Wii and DS games, magazines, and of course fiction & non-fiction books for check out.
 We also have pre-loaded Nooks for checkout with contents that include Rebecca Caudill nominated books as well as some of the Newberry Award winning books.